Crisis (British comics): Controversies

 An advertisement for the cancelled serialisation of "Skin" in the pages of Crisis.
 Art by Brendan McCarthy.

 MacManus commissioned "Skin" by Peter Milligan, who had spent most of the eighties maintaining an unlikely balance between experimental creator-owned work such as anthology Strange Days with IPC freelance scripts for stories like "Action Force" and "M.A.S.K.".
 Illustrated by Brendan McCarthy, "Skin" was an uncompromising look at the life of a young skinhead with a birth defect, and was set to begin in Crisis #28.
 Hugely enthusiastic about the story, MacManus described it as being "at the cutting edge of British comics" in the pages of British comics magazine Speakeasy.
-However, Fleetway's printers rebelled at running the story, and the company's legal advisors suggested it could be considered obscene under UK law.
+However, Fleetway's printers refused to run the story, and the company's legal advisors suggested it could be considered obscene under UK law.
 Sanders' replacement as managing director, John Davidge, felt the story was "lacking in taste" and ordered it to be replaced.
 MacManus found the decision absurd, given that Maxwell's publishing empire included pornographic magazines.
 The story would instead be published in 1992 as a graphic novel by American publisher Tundra.
 Ennis would later feel the "Skin" controversy led to an "atmosphere of nervous caution" at Crisis.

 Instead Crisis #28 - which also saw a price increase to 75p - introduced Philip Bond's "Angels Among Us" in place of "Sticky Fingers".
 It also saw a prelude to the planned second book of "New Statesmen", after which no more was heard about the story.
 The following issue saw the start of Ennis' second submission, "True Faith", an acerbic assault on organised religion; he was paired with artist Warren Pleece, whose work the self-published (along with brother Gary) Velocity had caught MacManus' eye.
 Issue 28 also included a one-off strip by Phillip Swarbrick, an exiled South African writer who had written for New Statesman, who related his experiences after being recruited to South Africa's police service.

 In his new role as Group Editor, MacManus also explored the idea of producing monthly ongoing supplementary titles to 2000 AD and Crisis, in the form of Judge Dredd Megazine and Revolver, and got the green light after Fleetway struck gold with a licensed Teenage Mutant Ninja Turtles comic.
 Several stories from Crisis were compiled for the British book market, overseen by Mark Cox, with design work from Hughes and Cook.
 However, while the serialisation of "True Faith" had passed largely without comment, the collected edition drew mainstream condemnation and was withdrawn after two months on sale, reportedly on the orders of Maxwell himself.
 The Economist ran an article on the controversy on 19 January 1991, speculating that "no one would think twice about it" if the story was a novel, and felt that the furore was largely caused by the ongoing belief in the press that the comic medium was still exclusively aimed at children.